oktadev/okta-blog/_source/_posts/2023-03-20-spa-auth-tokens.md

 Open debugging tools in your browser to watch for redirection and network requests.
 You'll want to make sure you're preserving logs between page refreshes.

-At the bottom of the page, you'll see how the Authorization Code request is formed.
+At the bottom of the page, you'll see how the authorization code request is formed.
 Press **Send Request** to start the flow.

 If you aren't authenticated in Okta, you're redirected to an Okta-hosted sign-in page.
 Redirecting to the Identity Provider's hosted sign-in page is the best practice for security, so it's also a common practice you'll see across Identity Providers.
 Signing in redirects you back to the OIDC debugger with a success message.
 You'll see the Authorization code provided by the authorization server automatically exchanged the code for tokens.

 {% img blog/spa-auth-tokens/oidc-debugger-success.jpg alt:"Authorization code and tokens returned in the OIDC Debugger upon successful sign-in" width:"800" %}{: .center-image }

 The token format for ID tokens is JSON Web Token (JWT).
-The Access token from Okta is also a JWT.
+The access token from Okta is also a JWT.
 JWT is an open standard (RFC 7519) that allows systems to exchange information in JSON format securely.
 They are compact and secure from modifications, but our tokens contain public information.
 Don't worry!
 They are secure, just not confidential.

-You can copy the Access token or ID token value from the response and read the contents using a [JWT debugger](https://jwt.io/).
+You can copy the access token or ID token value from the response and read the contents using a [JWT debugger](https://jwt.io/).

 {% img blog/spa-auth-tokens/jwt-inspection.jpg alt:"JWT inspection in the JWT debugger" width:"800" %}{: .center-image }